SarangChougs/VirtualPen/README.md

 - keyboard (pip intall keyboard)
 - pillow (pip install pillow)

-## To start this program
+## To start this program, type in cmd

 python class.py

-To use this program, just follow the instructions displayed in command promt.
+## To use this program

+Just follow the instructions displayed in command promt.